 Minimum Standards & Expectations.
 Each room or other location used for the expression of breast milk under this Policy shall be well lit at all times through either natural or artificial light.
 If the room has a window, it shall be covered with a curtain, blind, or other covering to ensure privacy for the employee as she is expressing breast milk.
 The room shall contain, at a minimum, a chair and small table, desk, counter, or other flat surface.
 The University must maintain the cleanliness of the room or location set aside for the use of employees expressing breast milk at work.
 In addition, the University should make efforts to provide an outlet, clean water supply, and access to refrigeration for the purposes of storing the expressed milk.

 To ensure privacy, the room or location should have a door equipped with a functional lock.
 If a door with a functional lock is not available (in the case of a fully enclosed cubicle) as a last resort the University shall utilize a sign advising the room or location is in use and not accessible to other employees or the public.

 The University is not responsible for ensuring the safekeeping of expressed milk stored in any refrigerator on its premises.
 The employee is required to store all expressed milk in closed containers, regardless of the method of storage and to bring such milk home with her each evening.

-Supervisors and co-workers are reminded to respect and be sensitive to an employee's choice to nurse as well as her other efforts to do what she considers best for her baby.
+It is unlawful to discriminate in any way against an employee who chooses to express milk in the workplace.
+Supervisors and co-workers are reminded to respect and be sensitive to an employee's choice to nurse, as well as to her other efforts to do what she considers best for her child.